-\ The various ulcers which come under the denomination of Lupus, noti me tangere, &c. have not yet been fully distinguished and described.
+The various ulcers which come under the denomination of Lupus, noli me tangere, &c. have not yet been fully designated and described.
 Dr. Bateman is in error in thinking that M. Alibert's plate 21 represents this affection.
-I have noticed several forms of ulcer, about the nose especially, distinct, but not distin-
+I have